 - Phthalates.
 Phthalates are a softening agent that can be found in some mattresses, toys, and other items around the home.
 In 2009, the Consumer Product Safety Commission passed the Consumer Product Safety Improvement Act, which forbids the use of eight potentially dangerous phthalates in children’s toys and care items.
 As part of the CertiPUR-US Certification, mattress foams are required to go through a detailed laboratory analysis to make certain that they are free of all phthalates.

 - Volatile Organic Compounds (VOCs).
 Some of the biggest contributors to air pollution are Volatile Organic Compounds (VOCs).
-There are many household products that can produce VOC emissions, which can also impact the quality of indoor air as well.
 Foams that pass CertiPUR-US Certification go through a specialized type of testing where they are conditioned for 72 hours, and then their emissions are measured to determine their effect on the air.
 Only when a foam has an incredibly low VOC count does it become eligible for CertiPUR-US Certification.

 How Does a Mattress Get CertiPUR-US Certified?

 Certified foams go through multiple stages of testing to ensure safety.
 Any mattress company can buy and use CertiPUR-US foam in their beds, but must officially register with CertiPUR-US in order to use the logo in their marketing and product description.

 CertiPUR-US Certification is necessary for mattress shoppers who want to put safety above all else.
 With this certification, you can have peace of mind knowing that your mattress passed an exhaustive certification process to determine that it is eco-friendly, non-toxic, harmful chemical-free, and overall much healthier for you, your family, and the environment.